JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

     	critical application, availability matters

     Partition:
-    	group of instance in one partition ( one hardware ) 7 partitions per az
+    	group of instances in one partition ( one hardware ) 7 partitions per az
     	medium risk
     	100's of instances